ycdrn/bipv_facades/README.md

 # BIPV Facades Dataset

 This repository contains a dataset of 400 architectural projects that feature Building-Integrated Photovoltaic (BIPV) Facades.
-An exploratory data analysis  of a curated dataset on BIPV facade projects is also available.
+A python notebook is also available for the exploratory data analysis of the curated dataset.

 The goal is to better understand the characteristics, geographical distribution, and temporal evolution of BIPV facades.

 ---